stark-of-zenon/zenon-developer-commons/docs/notes/browser-light-client.md

 - micro-PoW instead of gas
 - simple header verification

-Modern browsers can handle WASM, WebCrypto, and P2P transports.
+Modern browsers can handle WASM and P2P transports.

 ## What a minimal client would do